snowplow/advanced-analytics-web-accelerator/content/upload/_index.md

     style id1 fill:#f9f,stroke:#000,stroke-width:4px
 {{</mermaid >}}

-To be able to start data modeling and getting familiar with Snowplow data even without having a working pipeline you would need to upload a sample events dataset to your Snowflake warehouse.
+A sample events dataset for your Snowflake warehouse has been provided.
+This will allow you to be able to start data modeling and getting familiar with Snowplow event data, without the need to have a working pipeline.
 This chapter will guide you through this process.

 ![](../images/sampledata.png)